Cubs vs. Brewers Player Props Betting Odds

-Player props are available for Nico Hoerner and Christian Yelich, among others, when the Chicago Cubs visit the Milwaukee Brewers at American Family Field on Wednesday at 8:10 PM ET.
+Those looking to place a player prop bet can find odds for Christian Yelich, Nico Hoerner and others in the Milwaukee Brewers-Chicago Cubs matchup at American Family Field on Thursday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!